nMaax/iaw-workspace/README.md

 <you can skip indentation too with "skeleton" tags><like head, body and html>
 ```

-#### The scheme of classes is basically:
+### The scheme of classes is basically

 1. Manage how this tag rapports with _parent_ tag (tipically: col, nav-item, ...)
 2. Manage the styling of _this_ tag (other, padding, border, margin - in this order)
 3. Manage how this tag rapports with _child_ tags (tipically: row, d-flex, ...)
 4. You _personal classes_
 5. For breakpoit use **S2G** (From smaller (brekpoint) to greater (breakpoint))
-    * class class-sm class-md class-lg class-xl class-xxl
+    - class class-sm class-md class-lg class-xl class-xxl
-    * When in doubt, always specify the 'obvious' classes like col-12
+    - When in doubt, always specify the 'obvious' classes like col-12

 ## Format of CSS files

 ```css
 /* Indentation is important here too!
 Plus, order of single elements and their attributes is based on gerarchy since this is a *CASCADE* style sheet */